Khalifa bin Zayed Al Nahyan: Early life and education

-Khalifa was born on 7 September 1948 at Qasr Al-Muwaiji, Al Ain, in Abu Dhabi (then part of the Trucial States), the eldest son of Hassa bint Mohammed Al Nahyan and Zayed bin Sultan Al Nahyan.
-He was a graduate of the Royal Military Academy Sandhurst.
+Sheikh Khalifa bin Zayed was born on 7 September 1948 at Qasr Al-Muwaiji, Al Ain, in Abu Dhabi (then part of the Trucial States), the eldest son of Hassa bint Mohammed Al Nahyan and Zayed bin Sultan Al Nahyan.
+He spent most of his childhood in Al Ain.

+Sheikh Khalifa's early education began with the traditional learning of the tenets of Islam by Sheikh Thani Bin Ahmed, a mutawa (religious teacher).
+Due to the lack of formal schools in Al Ain during the early 1950s, Sheikh Zayed, Sheikh Khalifa's father, arranged for a qualified tutor from Muscat, Mohammed Bin Rashid Altamimi who then ran a small school in Muwaiji established by Sheikh Zayed around 1956.
+It was one of Sheikh Zayed's priorities that Sheikh Khalifa and his siblings receive a comprehensive education.
+Sheikh Khalifa, along with other members of the royal family, continued their early education in the Al Nahyaneia Model School in the academic year 1960–1961, providing encouragement for education in the area.
+Later, Sheikh Khalifa pursued further academic studies in another school named Alfalah.
+He later graduated from the Royal Military Academy Sandhurst.

+In addition to his formal education, Sheikh Khalifa regularly attended his father Sheikh Zayed's Majlis, where he gained experience in political affairs and governance, preparing him for future leadership.
+Alongside that, he developed a strong interest in traditional sports such as horse and camel racing.

 Political career

-As Ruler's representative and Crown Prince: 1966–1971
+As ruler's representative and crown prince: 1966–1971

-When his father, Zayed, became Emir of Abu Dhabi in 1966, Khalifa was appointed the Ruler's Representative in the Eastern Region of Abu Dhabi and Head of the Courts Department in Al Ain.
-Zayed was the Ruler's Representative in the Eastern Region before he became the Emir of Abu Dhabi.
+When his father, Zayed, became emir of Abu Dhabi in 1966, Khalifa was appointed the ruler's representative in the Eastern Region of Abu Dhabi and head of the Courts Department in Al Ain.
+Zayed was the ruler's representative in the Eastern Region before he became the emir of Abu Dhabi.
 A few months later the position was handed to Tahnoun bin Mohammed Al Nahyan.

-On 1 February 1969, Khalifa was nominated the Crown Prince of Abu Dhabi, and on the next day he was appointed Head of the Abu Dhabi Department of Defence.
+On 1 February 1969, Khalifa was nominated the crown prince of Abu Dhabi, and on the next day he was appointed head of the Abu Dhabi Department of Defense.
 In that post, he oversaw the build up of the Abu Dhabi Defense Force, which after 1971 became the core of the UAE Armed Forces.